 - Proper training of employees

-Educating and training employees, tailored to their job-specific roles, is vital for improving overall workplace competency and reducing the likelihood of human error.
+Educating and training employees, tailored to their job-specific roles, is vital for improving overall workplace competency and reducing human error.
 This is especially important for employees dealing with critical rebate data and rebate management software.
 Always ensure your employees understand how the processes for managing rebates work within your company and how your backup systems function.
 This can be as simple as knowing if the documents they are working with will be backed up automatically or if they must manually save files while they are working.

 Automate your rebate management with Enable